dwyl/learn-travis/README.md

 Now you can run the `test` command *locally* by typing `npm test` in your terminal.

 If you do it, you can see the test fails.
-But are not introducing you to Travis so
+But we are not introducing you to Travis so
 you can run tests manually, that's Travis's job!
 Let's see how Travis can run tests automatically!